hygull/sbadmin/README.md

 + Almost all urls can be found at [src/users/urls.py](src/users/urls.py) which starts with `/users/`.
 + Only the urls related to **Django admin site** (starts with `/admin/`) and **Index page** (`/`) is defined at [src/sbadmin/urls.py](src/sbadmin/urls.py).
 + Views are defined at [src/users/views.py](src/users/views.py) , [src/sbadmin/views.py](src/sbadmin/views.py).
-+ Theme related code is separate from user implemenetd code.
++ Theme related code is separate from user implemented code.
 Also user can add his own template & static files separately.
 + Navbar has been for login/register/forgot_passord pages (These 3 extends the same base_x.html).

 <h2 id="template-and-static-files-directories">Templates & static files directories</h2>